rbreesems/flamingo/README.md

 2. Two beeps:  RSSI less than -90  greater than or equal to -110
 3. Three beeps  RSSI less than -110.

+The 2.7+ firmware builds have extended this to also use a running SNR (signal-to-noise ratio) average based on the last three packets - if the average SNR falls below 1.0, then three beeps is used regardless of RSSI.
+We have found SNR to be a good predictor packet loss.
+SNR tends to bounce around when moving so once beeps are sounded based on SNR, need to pause and wait for SNR to steady out to determine if SNR is unacceptable or not.

-This is used during relay placement so that you don't have to keep your eyes on the screen to see RSSI values for range test packets.
+This buzzer is used during relay placement so that you don't have to keep your eyes on the screen to see RSSI values for range test packets.
 This does not use the RAK PWM buzzer settings in the phone app.
 The buzzer is only installed on the radio that you want to use as a relay placement listener.

 The buzzer we used was purchased from Amazon (search for Active Buzzer Module, 5V Piezoelectric Alarm, DIYables store) - it is a small 3-pin (Vcc/Gnd/IO) breadboard.
 We have stuffed it successfully into a WisMesh Pocket radio, it just barely fits.
 It runs fine on 3.3V.
 This particular active buzzer is an active low enable.